 She was also featured by the English Federation for Disability Sport in their 'Me being Active' campaign.

-For more of Hannah Ensor's work, and to discover the ethos behind it, see the Stickman Communications' blog.
+For more of Hannah Ensor's work see the Stickman Communications' blog.